Understanding Trombone Technique Plateaus

 4. Slow Down to Speed Up

 This classic advice is often ignored.
 Slow practice allows your brain to process every movement with precision.
 When learning a challenging passage, set your metronome at a tempo where you can play it perfectly—even if that’s half the target speed.
 Gradually increase tempo in small increments (2–5 BPM) only when you can play it cleanly three times in a row.
 This method builds reliable muscle memory and prevents reinforcing mistakes.
+Use the “slow-fast-slow” technique: play the passage slowly, then at performance tempo, then slowly again to check for tension.
+Pay attention to your slide motion—are you overshooting or undershooting the positions?
+Slow practice exposes those flaws.

 5. Record and Self-Evaluate